Atlantic City Mafia: Crimes, Drugs, & History

 What became known as the Atlantic City Conference was also the height of Nucky Johnson’s power.
 Johnson was not a mob boss and had no crew or gang of his own; but as he wielded unparalleled political power, and the conference was taking place on his turf, he became a central figure in the development of a national organization of crime.

 Under his auspices, representatives of criminal establishments from New York, New Jersey, Chicago, Philadelphia, Cleveland, Detroit, Kansas City, Florida, Massachusetts, and Louisiana pledged not to get involved in the business of other territories, with a special focus on eschewing more gangland warfare.
-There were agreements to cooperate on the fixing of alcohol prices and discussions on other venues of enterprise in the event that Prohibition was repealed.
+There were agreements to cooperate on the fixing of alcohol prices and discussions on other venues of enterprise if Prohibition was repealed.

 The Rise of La Cosa Nostra